 Phase 2: Hardware loan option

-• For customers who can’t/won’t buy hardware upfront
+• For people who can’t or won’t buy hardware upfront

 • Ownership transfers over 3-5 years